agricolamz/2018_RSL_phonology_with_P_Rudnev/RSL-phonology-preprint.md

 lang: en-GB
 ---

-* detailed descriptions of individual sign language phonological systems are rare: the most is known about ASL [@Sandler:1989], NGT [@vanderKooij:2002]; Plaskovitskaya [-@Plaskovitskaya:2018] is the first attempt of compiling a phoneme inventory for RSL
+* detailed descriptions of individual sign language phonological systems are rare: the most is known about ASL [@Sandler:1989], NGT [@vanderKooij:2002]; @Plaskovitskaya:2018 is the first attempt of compiling a phoneme inventory for RSL
 * more typical of phonological research on SLs are solutions to narrowly formulated problems (EXAMPLES)
 * SLs and their properties
     * iconicity (important for identifying meaningful subparts, i.e. morphemes, and isolating non-meaningful subparts, i.e. phonemes)